samicpp/tcp-services/README.md

 ### engine.ts
 Methods and use cases specified in `docs.ts`.
-Responsible for handling the HTTP (or WebSocket) connection starting from the TCP/UDP level with or without TLS.
+Responsible for handling the HTTP (or WebSocket) connections starting from the TCP/UDP level with or without TLS.

 ### http-server.ts